puppetlabs/puppet-docs/source/puppet/3/reference/lang_conditional.markdown

 Summary
 -----

-Puppet 2.7 supports "if" statements, case statements, and selectors.
+Puppet 3 supports "if" and "unless" statements, case statements, and selectors.

 An "if" statement: